 Work with anyone, anywhere: monday.com is a cloud-based Work OS which means you can collaborate with team members anywhere in the world.
 Prepare expense sheets for your team in California, while you’re working remotely in Ontario, Canada.

 Enhanced visualization: use monday.com to create powerful custom dashboards that contain all key expense information.
-Add graphs, charts, and tables so you can gather better insights about your business’ spending.
+Add graphs, charts (like Gantt charts), and tables so you can gather better insights about your business’ spending.

 The monday.com business expenses spreadsheet is the ultimate solution for keeping your finances in order.
 Whether you’re just starting out or you’ve been in business for years, our spreadsheet will help you keep track of your spending and make better financial decisions.